 The following page is intended to provide information on Mukilteo PD’s policies and community response to questions around recent events regarding police training, use of force, reporting, and more.
-Below the letter from Police Chief Cheol Kang, you will find links to this information.
+Below the letter from former Police Chief Cheol Kang, you will find links to this information.
 More information may be found on the Mukilteo PD homepage.

 To our Mukilteo community,